Merv-Local + Playwright guide

 }

-4. Import everything from @playwright/test in specs — including MervPlaywrightHandler:
+4. Import everything from @playwright/test in specs — including MervPlaywrightHandler: (not mandatory as of now, check below in sample code)

 import { expect, test, MervPlaywrightHandler } from '@playwright/test';